dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.fr.md

 $code-font-family: Fira Mono, Source Code Pro, Menlo, Consolas, Monaco, monospace;
 ```

-In `_custom.scss`, you can add some css style code to customize the style.
+In `config/css/_custom.scss`, you can add some css style code to customize the style.

 ## 4 Multilingual and i18n